 You can write your wedding vows in the language you’re most comfortable with.
 It’s your chance to express your love and commitment to your partner.
 Whatever you write, just make sure that it’s straight from the heart.

-After you gather all of your civil wedding requirements, decide on a venue, and book an officiator, you’re one step closer to living the life you’ve dreamed of with your partner.
+After you gather all of the civil wedding requirements needed in the Philippines, decide on a venue, and book an officiator, you’re one step closer to living the life you’ve dreamed of with your partner.
 Yes, it might be overwhelming to think about all the things you need to prepare but at the end, it’s all going to be worth it – especially if you’re the practical, budget-conscious type.

-If you sum up all the documentary requirements, they’re only going to cost as much as Php3,000 to Php5,000 collectively for both parties.
+If you sum up all the Philippine documentary civil wedding requirements, they’re only going to cost as much as Php3,000 to Php5,000 collectively for both parties.
 That’s a fraction of the cost that it will take to decorate a traditional church wedding (churches alone charge fees ranging from Php7,000 to Php25,000).

 Remember, spending a lot of time, money, and effort into a traditional church wedding doesn’t guarantee a successful marriage.
 If you’re committed to your partner, it doesn’t matter that you’re saying “I do” at the courthouse.
 Your promises to each other are the same, no matter where you say them.